Reverse-Engineering checklist

 pycdc

-Currently pycdc gives you the biggest chance of success.
+The best currentl decompiler is pycdc.
 If you’re lucky it’s packaged in your distro, otherwise you need to clone the repository and compile it yourself.

 nix-shell -p pycdc